kirschbaum/laravel-spark-pages/readme.md

 This package adds a simple CMS-like page system to [Laravel Spark](https://spark.laravel.com/ "Laravel Spark").
 It allows developers and non-technical users to add and edit pages (articles, blog posts, FAQ's etc.) very quickly and without the need for a deployment.

+This package is compatible with both *Spark 1.x* and Spark *2.x versions*.

 We have purposely chosen not to overcomplicate this add-on.
-If your product is successful and you end up needing more bells and whissles you may want to look into building your own solution.
+If your product is successful and you end up needing more bells and whistles you may want to look into building your own solution.
 This is meant as a minimally viable solution that can be used until the product is worth investing more resources into.
-At that point you will probably want to build your own CMS-like functionality.

-## Installation
+## Basic Installation

 Add the package to your existing Spark installation:

 ```
-composer require kirschbaum/laravel-spark-pages:dev-master
+composer require kirschbaum/laravel-spark-pages
 ```

 Add the following to the `providers` array in `config/app.php`: